 MOST HILARIOUS: DYING OF LAUGHTER

-Sure, one could make the case that "Darwin Award" style deaths (in which a person does something incredibly stupid to bring about their own death) are "hilarious", but this is merely a subjective opinion.
+"Darwin Award" style deaths (in which a person does something incredibly stupid to bring about their own death) are "hilarious", but this is merely a subjective (and incorrect) opinion.
 But Death By Laughter is literally hilarious.

 Here are three actual instances in which a person "died of laughter":

 A British man died of laughter while watching an episode of the television show The Goodies, in which a man flailed away at a lump of pudding with a set of bagpipes.
 The man apparently could not stop laughing for a full 25 minutes, after which he experienced a heart attack, slumped over in his seat, and died.

 Third Century Greek philosopher Chrysippus is said to have died of laughter after "giving wine to his donkey and seeing it attempt to feed on figs." It isn't made clear in the story, but I'm guessing our old pal Chryssy had probably indulged in a substantial bit of wine himself, because some old drunk donkey chewing on figs doesn't exactly strike me as the joke of the century.
 But maybe you just had to be there.